thiswillbeyourgithub/wdoc/wdoc/docs/USAGE.md

 * `--query_eval_check_number`: int, default `3`
     * number of pass to do with the eval llm to check if the document is indeed relevant to the question.
-The document will not be processed if all answers from the eval llm are 0, and will be processed otherwise.
+The document will not be processed further if the mean answer from the eval llm is too low.
     For eval llm that don't support setting `n`, multiple completions will be called, which costs more.